 One-to-one (1:1) technology in a classroom involves each student using a mobile device, either an iPad or Chromebook, as an integral part of our innovative instructional practices.
 Each student will be assigned an individual iPad or Chromebook to use as a learning tool.
 During the beginning of the program, mobile devices will be kept at school and later transition to sending the technology home with students.
 One-to-one technology is currently used in approximately 55% of Minnesota schools, and supports a personalized approach to classroom instruction (Minnesota Department of Education, 1:1 Device Programs Best Practices in K-12 Education, 2015).

 As we consider the needs of today’s learners to be competitive in the digital-age, aligning our student’s access to technology, instructional supports and infrastructure will help us provide 21st Century opportunities in our schools.
-A large focus of our strategic plan plan is to build capacity within each learner to solve real-world problems and acquire new skills.
+A large focus of our continuous improvement plan plan is to build capacity within each learner to solve real-world problems and acquire new skills.
 Technology helps accelerate learning opportunities both in and outside of our classrooms.